How to Prepare Your Caravan for the Summer Season

 Pro Tip: If you have a water can, clean it at the same time in a similar way.

-Now use every tap and let water run for about 30 - 60 seconds, first warm then cold.
-This ensures that the cleaner solution is distributed in the hose.
+Now use every tap and let water run for about 30-60 seconds, first hot, then cold.
+This ensures that the cleaner solution is distributed in the hoses.

-Now it’s time to wait.
-As long as specified for your water tank cleaner.
+Now it’s time to wait - as long as specified for your water tank cleaner.
 We usually let it soak for about 24 hours.
-In the meantime, you can implement the other steps in the interior.
+In the meantime, you can work through the other interior steps.

-After this time, you now drain the fresh water tank and the boiler completely.
-Then fill in fresh water again and let the water run for 2 - 3 minutes at each tap on both warm and cold.
-We repeat this step once more (drain water, refill and let run).
-Now both the tank and the hoses are cleaned and completely filled with drinkable water.
+After this time, drain the freshwater tank and the boiler completely.
+Then fill in fresh water again and let the water run for 2-3 minutes at each tap on both hot and cold.
+We repeat this step once more (drain water, refill, and let run).
+Now both the tank and the hoses are cleaned and completely filled with potable water.

 Don’t forget to screw the “sieves” back onto the taps.

-As a last step, we now put a (new) silver net* into the fresh water tank.
-This is optional, but prevents contamination.
+As a last step, we now put a (new) silver net* into the freshwater tank.
+This is optional, but it helps prevent contamination.

 Check for damage

-While the water tank cleaner is soaking in, you can take a look around the caravan to see if everything is still in order or if you notice any damage or other defects that you want to eliminate.
+While the water tank cleaner is soaking in, take a look around the caravan to see whether everything is still in order or whether you notice any damage or other defects that you want to eliminate.
 Either fix it yourself or contact a workshop.

 Mop or vacuum

-Since you probably still have everything folded up and mostly cleared out anyway, take the mop or the vacuum for a moment and go to the corners where you normally can’t reach.
+Since you probably still have everything folded up and mostly cleared out anyway, grab the mop or the vacuum for a moment and get into the corners you normally can’t reach.

 Carpet

-If you have a carpet, you should check after vacuuming if you still have stains that should be removed.
+If you have a carpet, check after vacuuming whether any stains remain that should be removed.

-We are still testing various agents here, but have not found anything really good yet.
+We are still testing various products here but haven’t found anything really good yet.
 If you have a good tip, feel free to write to us on social media.

 Mirrors

 Now it’s the mirrors’ turn.
-Take a glass cleaner* and a wipe and clean every mirror thoroughly.
+Take a glass cleaner* and a cloth, and clean every mirror thoroughly.

 Surfaces

-You can first remove dust from the remaining surfaces and then wipe over them with a cloth.
+First remove dust from the remaining surfaces and then wipe them with a cloth.

 Now you can move in